kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

 ## Define Your Goals:

 - Study core concepts and understand the role of a business analyst.
-- Utilize resources like blogs and online courses to gain knowledge and determine if business analytics is the right path for you.
+- Utilize resources like blogs and online courses to gain knowledge and determine if business analysis is the right path for you.

 ## Enroll in a Course: